rileytittle/crsh-epic-disaster-resiliency-hub/README.md

 ### If you want to create a new branch:

-Switch to the branch you want to make your new branch off of.
+Switch to the branch you want to make your new branch off of:
     - git checkout branch-name
 THEN, IMPORTANT!
-BEFORE YOU CREATE A NEW BRANCH, MAKE SURE YOU PULL ALL NEW CHANGES ON THE BRANCH YOU ARE BRANCHING FROM
+BEFORE YOU CREATE A NEW BRANCH, MAKE SURE YOU PULL ALL NEW CHANGES ON THE BRANCH YOU ARE BRANCHING FROM:
     - git pull
-Finally, create your branch
+Finally, create your branch:
     - git checkout -b new-branch-name

 ---